-C.6 WRITING ASSIGNMENTS
+A.8 WRITING ASSIGNMENTS

-Writing assignments can have a powerful multiplier effect in the learning process in a technical discipline such as cryptography and network security.
+Writing assignments can have a powerful multiplier effect in the learning process in a technical discipline such as computer security.
 Adherents of the Writing Across the Curriculum (WAC) movement (http://wac.colostate.edu/) report substantial benefits of writing assignments in facilitating learning.
 Writing assignments lead to more detailed and complete thinking about a particular topic.
 In addition, writing assignments help to overcome the tendency of students to pursue a subject with a minimum of personal engagement, just learning facts and problem-solving techniques without obtaining a deep understanding of the subject matter.

-The instructor's supplement contains a number of suggested writing assignments, organized by chapter.
+The IRC contains a number of suggested writing assignments, organized by chapter.
 Instructors may ultimately find that this is the most important part of their approach to teaching the material.
 We would greatly appreciate any feedback on this area and any suggestions for additional writing assignments.
-Contact information is provided at this book's Web site at WilliamStallings.com/CompSec/CompSec1e.html.

-READING/REPORT ASSIGNMENTS
+A.9 READING/REPORT ASSIGNMENTS

 Another excellent way to reinforce concepts from the course and to give students research experience is to assign papers from the literature to be read and analyzed.
-The instructor's supplement includes a suggested list of papers, one or two per chapter, to be assigned.
-All of the papers are readily available either via the Internet or in any good college technical library.
-The instructor's supplement also includes a suggested assignment wording.
+The IRC includes a suggested list of papers to be assigned, organized by chapter.
+The Premium Content Web site provides a copy of each of the papers.
+The IRC also includes a suggested assignment wording.